MageMCU/FSM/README.md

 - 20250617 Linux folder contains code for both the Ubuntu 22.04 OS and Raspberry Pi OS.

 ## Note
+- Repository renamed from FSM to Finite-State-Machine

+## Note
 - Repository renamed from FSM to Finite-State-Machine.